East India Company

 The East India Company (EIC) (Note: Also known as the Honourable East India Company (HEIC), East India Trading Company (EITC), the English East India Company, or (after 1707) the British East India Company, and informally known as John Company, Company Bahadur, or simply The Company.) was an English, and later British, joint-stock company that was founded in 1600 and dissolved in 1874.
-It was formed to trade in the Indian Ocean region, initially with the East Indies (which included the Indian subcontinent and Southeast Asia), and later with East Asia.
+It was formed for Indian Ocean trade, initially with the East Indies (which included the Indian subcontinent and Southeast Asia), and later with East Asia.
 The company gained control of large parts of the Indian subcontinent and Hong Kong.
 At its peak, the company was the largest corporation in the world by various measures and had its own armed forces in the form of the company's three presidency armies, totalling about 260,000 soldiers, twice the size of the British Army at certain times.

-Originally chartered as the "Governor and Company of Merchants of London Trading into the East-Indies," the company rose to account for half of the world's trade during the mid-1700s and early 1800s, particularly in basic commodities including cotton, silk, indigo dye, sugar, salt, spices, saltpetre, tea, gemstones, and later opium.
+Originally chartered as the "Governor and Company of Merchants of London Trading into the East-Indies", the company rose to account for half of the world's trade during the mid-1700s and early 1800s, particularly in basic commodities including cotton, silk, indigo dye, sugar, salt, spices, saltpetre, tea, gemstones, and later opium.
 The company also initiated the beginnings of the British Raj in the Indian subcontinent.

 The company eventually came to rule large areas of the Indian subcontinent, exercising military power and assuming administrative functions.
-Company-ruled areas in the region gradually expanded after the Battle of Plassey in 1757 and by 1858 most of modern India, Pakistan and Bangladesh was either ruled by the company or princely states closely tied to it by treaty.
-Following the Sepoy Rebellion of 1857, the Government of India Act 1858 led to the British Crown assuming direct control of present-day Bangladesh, Pakistan, Myanmar and India in the form of the new British Indian Empire.
+Under this government-like rule, the company used torture to extract taxes, reduced much of the population to poverty and enacted policies that resulted in the Great Bengal famine of 1770, during which 10 million people starved to death.

+Company-ruled areas in the region gradually expanded after the Battle of Plassey in 1757, and by 1858 most of modern India, Pakistan and Bangladesh, along with Lower Burma, was either ruled by the company or princely states closely tied to the company by treaties.
+Following the Indian Rebellion of 1857, the Government of India Act 1858 led to the British Crown assuming direct control of present-day Bangladesh, India, Pakistan, and Myanmar in the form of the new British Raj.
 The company subsequently experienced recurring problems with its finances, despite frequent government intervention.
 The company was dissolved in 1874 under the terms of the East India Stock Dividend Redemption Act enacted one year earlier, as the Government of India Act had by then rendered it vestigial, powerless, and obsolete.
 The official government machinery of the British Empire had assumed its governmental functions and absorbed its armies.